 - To develop, recommend, and implement a plan for membership recruitment to Executive Director.

-- The Continuing Medical Education Committee shall follow the Essentials, Guidelines, and Standards for Accreditation of Sponsors of Continuing Medical Education as required by the accreditation Council for Continuing Medical Education or from another Continuing Medical Education provider chosen by the Executive Committee.
+- The Program Committee shall follow the Essentials, Guidelines, and Standards for Accreditation of Sponsors of Continuing Medical Education as required by the accreditation Council for Continuing Medical Education or from another Continuing Medical Education provider chosen by the Executive Committee.
 The Executive Director shall maintain all records and documents as needed to meet the requirements and to complete the necessary periodic applications to the Accreditation Council for Continuing Medical Education or to another Continuing Medical Education provider to maintain the accreditation of the Congress.

 - THE NOMINATING COMMITTEE: This Committee shall consist of the three living immediate Past Presidents, with the senior one acting as Chairman.
 If alternates are needed, the current President shall name one from the other Past Presidents available.